 Residential flooding following torrential downpours, hurricanes and other severe weather events is one of the most heartbreaking headaches faced by a homeowner.

-Drying out and cleaning up after a flood can be a laborious, expensive and all-around draining (excuse the pun) experience with much attention paid to salvaging what hasn’t been claimed by floodwaters.
-However, there are a few side effects of flooding — some standard, some a bit unexpected depending on where you live — that can adversely impact the health, well-being and in one case, sanity, of flood victims.
-For the sake of being prepared for just about everything – amphibians, reptiles and raw sewage included – here’s a look at five unsavory side effects of household flooding to be aware of.
+Drying out and cleaning up after a flood can be a laborious, expensive and exhausting experience with much attention paid to salvaging what hasn’t been claimed by floodwaters.
+However, there are a few side effects of flooding — some standard, some a bit unexpected depending on where you live — that can adversely impact the health, well-being and sanity of flood victims.

-Annoying, unremitting and potentially deadly, mosquitoes don’t just magically appear out of nowhere to ruin backyard BBQs.
-Near or directly in bodies of stagnant water of pretty much any shape, size or form — marshes, puddles, lakes, irrigated pastures, streams, clogged gutters, flower pots, half-empty birdbaths and the list goes on — is where blood-eating mamma mosquitoes choose to lay their eggs.
+Near or directly in bodies of stagnant water of pretty much any shape, size or form — marshes, puddles, lakes, irrigated pastures, streams, clogged gutters, flower pots, half-empty birdbaths and the list goes on — is where annoying and potentially deadly mosquitoes choose to lay their eggs.
 And generally, these disease-carrying vectors in their adult form don’t stray too far from where they were born.

-The most effective way to control mosquito populations following heavy rain and flooding is through source reduction or the elimination of the places where these particularly pesky insects breed and thrive – a fantastic reason to get rid of those old tires, buckets, plastic wading pools or rarely used wheelbarrows junking up your front yard.
+The most effective way for homeowners to control mosquito populations following heavy rain and flooding is through source reduction or the elimination of the places where these particularly pesky insects breed and thrive — old tires, buckets, plastic wading pools, wheelbarrows, etc.

 Mold growth and the myriad health concerns that come along with prolonged exposure to spores are a massive concern following residential flooding that can occur in the wake of severe weather events such as hurricanes.
 Discolored walls and ceilings, signs of water damage and a foul, musty odor are all dead giveaways that action should be taken immediately.